 Every holder of a NSW liquor licence needs to pay an annual liquor licence fee.
-In 2017, the fee is calculated using the following model:
+The fee is calculated using the following model:

 In 2016 the effectiveness of the annual liquor licence fee system was assessed as part of the independent liquor law review by the Hon Ian Callinan AC QC.
 The independent liquor law review found the annual liquor licence fee system was an appropriate measure to encourage venues to comply with the law and a valid way for licensees to contribute to the regulation of the industry.

-As a result, compliance risk loadings have been introduced in 2017 to encourage all licensees to maintain safe and compliant low-risk venues.
+As a result, compliance risk loadings were introduced in 2017 to encourage all licensees to maintain safe and compliant low-risk venues.

 Update the contact details associated with your liquor licence to ensure you do not miss important notices regarding payment of your annual liquor licence fee.

 Check your liquor licence authorisations and conditions to see whether you may be able to apply for a trading hours loading exemption or reduce your annual fee by reducing your trading hours.